Usable-Security-and-Privacy-Lab/ssa-daemon/docs/man/connect.md

   `EBADF`        | No socket exists in the daemon that is associated with `sockfd`.
   `EBADFD`       | The socket that `sockfd` refers to is in a bad state (such as if it already failed a previous call to `connect()`).
   `ECONNABORTED` | The user-to-daemon or daemon-to-address connection process failed.
-  `EPROTO`       | The TLS handshake could not be completed--usually because the peer could not be validated or no common ciphers could not be chosen.
+  `EPROTO`       | The TLS handshake failed--usually because the server didn't validate or support strong enough encryption standards.
   `EOPNOTSUPP`   | The socket was not in the right state to connect (such as if `listen()` had already been called on `sockfd`)
-  `ENOMEM`       | Insuffient memory available for necessary connection establishment within the daemon.
-  `ECANCELED`    | The daemon was unable to initiate a connection with the remote peer.
-Consult the SSA daemon logs for more information.
+  `ECANCELED`    | The SSA daemon encountered an internal failure while connecting.
+Consult the logs for more information.

-## NOTES

-TODO: The errors contained in this man page are incomplete.